 A legit FDD will provide a potential Franchise Owner with a list of names and contact information for every current Franchise Owner as well as those who have left the company in the last year.
 You should take the time to contact an assortment of current and ex Franchise Owners to gather their general thoughts about the company and confirm information (especially financial) in the FDD is accurate.
 Some former Franchise Owners will have personal issues with the franchise, so you should take that into consideration, however, talking to a few ex-Franchise Owners can allow you to spot patterns that have led numerous people to leave.

 Becoming a Franchise Owner can be a rewarding experience, but it’s also important for you to complete your due diligence when making such a life-changing decision.
 One of the best ways you can avoid shady or corrupt franchises is to use a Raintree.
 Raintree is dedicated to bringing potential Franchise Owners and Founders together to create strong business relationships.
-For more information, please visit our site by clicking here.
+For more information, please visit our website by clicking here.